Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

 ### Properties from a JSON string field

 If you have your event or user properties formatted as JSON as a string field, you still must reconstruct the properties field in the select SQL as a STRUCT.
 BigQuery exports String fields as String even if the contents are JSON.
-These are rejected by Amplitude's event validation.
+Amplitude's event validation rejects these.

 You can extract values from your JSON String field, though, to use in your properties STRUCT.
 Use the [JSON_EXTRACT_SCALAR](https://cloud.google.com/bigquery/docs/reference/standard-sql/json_functions#json_extract_scalar) function to access the values in your string as follows.
 If your EVENT_PROPERTIES column in the table contains a JSON String like: